oktadev/okta-blog/_source/_posts/2020-10-08-okta-spring-security-feature-flags.md

   api-key: <your Split API Key>
 ```

-> Notice that it’s using the `@Value` annotation to pull in the Split API Key from the environment.
+> Notice that it's using the `@Value` annotation to pull in the Split API Key from the environment.
 This is a best practice.
 You should never hardcode an API Key into an application nor commit it in a git repo.
-In this case, `application.yml` is listed in the `.gitignore` file to ensure it’s not added to the git repo.
+In this case, `application.yml` is listed in the `.gitignore` file to ensure it's not added to the git repo.

 This is the key line that sets up the Split Client for use elsewhere in the code: